 3.21 Comments made online via the Council's website can be submitted by visiting www.southnorfolkandbroadland.gov.uk/planning-applications/find-planning-application and searching for the relevant application using either the application number or site address.
-For those applications that have been registered and are currently subject to consultation, respondents should select the "add comments" button at the bottom of the page.
+For

-- 3.22 In submitting representations, respondents should: - Clearly identify the application to which they are responding by reference to the location and preferably application number (eg 20141345). - Set out their comments in the form of either an objection, a statement of support or a statement that raises no objection to the proposal. - Ensure their representation has been received by the Council on or before the expiry date of the publicity period.
+- 3.22 In submitting representations, respondents should: - Clearly identify the application to which they are responding by reference to the location and preferably application number (e.g. 20141345). - Set out their comments in the form of either an objection, a statement of support or a statement that raises no objection to the proposal. - Ensure their representation has been received by the Council on or before the expiry date of the publicity period.
 If for some reason this is not possible, respondents should contact the case officer whose name is given on the website listing, who may agree to extend the publicity period. - 3.23 All representations are taken into account, subject to them being received prior to the determination of the application. - 3.24 Correspondence is generally not entered into as a consequence of making representations on applications, as resources do not permit this.
 If specific information on a particular matter is required, this should be sought either in writing, by email or telephone. - 3.25 All letters of representation are retained on the application file which is open to public inspection and may be copied.
 Any matters of a confidential nature should be drawn to the Head of Planning's attention in writing.
 Comments made confidentially will not, however, be able to be taken into account in the determination of the planning application. - 3.26 If a representation relates to an application which is to be determined by the Council's Planning Committee (see below) then the respondent will be notified of the committee date and provided with an opportunity to address the committee.
 The respondent will, however, need to register their intention to speak at that time.
 Details of how to register will be set out within the notification letter.